cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 server started at http://localhost:3001
 ```

-Now you can test its endpoints.
-Remove the `| jq` beautifier if you don't have it:
+Now you can test the endpoints.
+Omit the `| jq` beautifier if it is not installed on your system:

 <CodeGroup>
 <CodeGroupItem title="status" active>